-Shimi received her PhD degree from the Department of Biotechnology, Pune University, India where she studied stress-induced regulation of protein synthesis in protozoan parasites.
-As a postdoctoral fellow in Ben-Gurion University, Israel, and later at Harvard Medical School, she worked on the characterization of translational initiation complexes in Leishmania.
+Shimi received her Ph.D. degree from the Department of Biotechnology, Pune University, India where she studied stress-induced regulation of protein synthesis in protozoan parasites.
+As a postdoctoral fellow at Ben-Gurion University, Israel, and later at Harvard Medical School, she worked on the characterization of translational initiation complexes in Leishmania.
 Shimi joined the lab in 2019 as a Research Associate and works on understanding the mechanisms of intraflagellar transport (IFT) in Leishmania tarentolae.
 In 2022, she published the structure of the IFT-A complex.

 Travis received his PhD from Harvard University in 2019 by uncovering a novel chemical mechanism for nonenzymatic RNA polymerization in the laboratory of Jack W. Szostak.
 Before his doctoral training, he studied transcriptional regulation during C. elegans development using microscopic and genomic approaches in the laboratory of John I. Murray at the University of Pennsylvania.
-Travis will continue his scientific training in the Brown lab with biochemical and structural studies of axonemal dyneins and axonemes.
+Travis is continuing his scientific training in the Brown lab with biochemical and structural studies of axonemal dyneins and axonemes.
 Travis is a 2019 Helen Hay Whitney Fellow.